atreyasha/atreyasha.github.io/README.md

 # atreyasha.github.io :microscope:

-This is repository documents a minimal personal website and blog powered by [Jekyll](https://jekyllrb.com/).
+This repository documents a minimal personal website and blog powered by [Jekyll](https://jekyllrb.com/).
+The Jekyll theme used is adapted from [agusmakmun.github.io](https://github.com/agusmakmun/agusmakmun.github.io), which is distributed under the MIT [License](THIRD_PARTY_NOTICES.txt).

 ## Usage